-Determine the number of text messages sent and received
+Determining the number of text messages sent and received — For TELUS Business customers

 How to determine the number of text messages you've sent or received

-Text messaging rates depend on whether you are local or roaming, or you are sending to an international destination.
+Text messaging rates for TELUS Business customers depend on whether you are local or roaming, or you are sending to an international destination.
 You can send and receive text messages Canada wide and in more than 130 countries worldwide.
 When sending messages to other countries, you might need to use a

 before the number.